Home » Repayment » Student Loan Forgiveness » The 8 Best Student Loan Forgiveness Programs Ranked

 Other Military Repayment Assistance

-Several laws and programs exist to assist members of the military with their debt:
+Other laws and programs that exist to assist members of the military with their debt include:

 Servicemembers Civil Relief Act (SCRA) Interest Rate Cap – The SCRA limits all student loan interest rates to 6% for active-duty military members.
 This limit applies to both federal and private student loans.
-Note: this applies only to debt incurred before your active duty start date.
-Consolidating or refinancing during active duty may not be eligible for the interest rate reduction.
+Note, this applies only to debt incurred before your active duty start date.
+Loans consolidated or refinanced during active duty may not be eligible for the interest rate reduction.
 Contact your loan servicer for instructions on how to apply for this benefit.

 0% Interest – Anyone serving in a hostile area that qualifies for special pay does not have to pay interest for up to 60 months on their Federal Direct student loans.
 This benefit applies to all Federal Direct loans issued after October 1, 2008.

-Additionally, there are several deferments and reduced documentation privileges available to members of the military.
+Military personnel also have access to various deferments and simplified documentation processes, enhancing their ability to manage loan obligations while serving.
 The Department of Education has an excellent summary of the various military forgiveness programs and loan repayment privileges.

 Student Loan Forgiveness for Nurses

-Nursing is another profession where the current staffing levels do not fill the needs of society.
-As a result, numerous programs exist specifically for nurses to get more individuals into the profession.
+Nursing is another profession for which current staffing levels do not fill the needs of society.
+As a result, numerous programs exist specifically for nurses to entice more individuals to enter the field.

 Many nurses will find that they qualify for Public Service Loan Forgiveness due to their employer being either a government agency or an eligible non-profit.
 However, the forgiveness programs available to nurses go beyond PSLF.